cluesurf/.github/SECURITY.md

 ## Reporting a Bug

-The `termsurf` team and community take all security bugs in `termsurf` seriously.
+The `termsurf` team and community take all security bugs in `cluesurf` seriously.
-Thank you for improving the security of `termsurf`.
+Thank you for improving the security of `cluesurf`.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

-Report security bugs by emailing the lead maintainer at lancejpollard@gmail.com.
+Report security bugs by emailing the lead maintainer at lp@elk.fm.

 The lead maintainer will acknowledge your email within 48 hours, and will send a more detailed response within 48 hours indicating the next steps in handling